DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (iv) Printed or electronic media.

-documentation of proof of completion of training.
-If audited by the department, an
+proof of completion of training.
+If audited by the department, the individual shall

-(a) Proof of completion certificate issued by the training provider that includes the
+(a) Proof of completion certificate issued by the training provider including the date,

-(b) A self-certification statement by an individual.
-The certification statement must
+(b) A self-certification statement by the individual.
+The self-certification statement

-include the individual’s name and either of the following:
+must include the individual’s name and 1 of the following:

 (i) For training completed under subrule (1)(b)(i) to (iii) of this rule, the date, training